-Regulated Contaminants Table Contaminant Test Year Health Goal MCLG Allowed Level MCL Highest Detected Level Range of Detection Units Major Sources in Drinking Water Violation Inorganic Chemicals - Monitoring at Plant Finished Water Tap Fluoride 2023 4 4 0.79 0.59 - 0.79 ppm Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.
+Regulated Contaminants Table Contaminant Test Year Health Goal MCLG Allowed Level MCL Highest Detected Level Range of Detection Units Major Sources in Drinking Water Violation Inorganic Chemicals - Monitoring at Plant Finished Water Tap Fluoride 20 4 4 0.79 0.59 - 0.79 ppm Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories.
 No Nitrate 2023 10 10 0.55 0.33 - 0.55 ppm Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
-No Disinfectant Residua ls and D isinfectan t By-Produ cts - Monitoı ring in Distrib ution S ystem Haloacetic Acids (HAA5) 2023 NA 60 23 NA ppb By-product of drinking water No Total Trihalomethanes (TTHM) 2023 NA 80 53 NA ppb disinfection.
-No Disinfectant (chlorine) 2023 MRDLG 4 MRDL 4 RAA 0.70 NA ppm Water additive to control microbes.
+No Disinfectant Residua ls and D isinfectan t By-Produ cts - Monito ring in Distrib ution S ystem Haloacetic Acids (HAA5) 2023 NA 60 17 NA ppb By-product of drinking water No Total Trihalomethanes (TTHM) 2023 NA 80 26 NA ppb disinfection.
+No Disinfectant (chlorine) 2023 MRDLG 4 MRDL 4 RAA 0.89 0.71 - 1.00 ppm Water additive to control microbes.
 No Running Annual Average (RAA) - The average of analytical results for all samples during the previous four quarters.
+Maximum Contaminant Level (MCL) is the highest level of a contaminant that is allowed in drinking water and is set at a very stringent level.
+To understand the possible health effects described for many regulated constituents, a person would have to drink two liters of water every day at the MCL level for a lifetime to have a one-in-a-million chance of having the described health effect.
 2023 Turbidity - Monitored every 4 hours at Plant Finished Water Tap Highest Single Measurement Cannot Exceed 1 NTU Lowest Monthly % of Samples Meeting Turbidity Limit of 0.3 NTU (minimum 95%) Major Sources in Drinking Water Violation 0.14 NTU 100% Soil runoff.
 No Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea and associated headaches.
 The total organic carbon (TOC) removal ratio is calculated as the ratio between the actual TOC removal and the TOC removal requirements.
 The TOC was measured each quarter and because the level was low, there is no requirement for TOC removal.
-Copper an d Lead Monitoring at Cus stomers' Tap Contaminant Test Year Health Goal MCLG Action Level (AL) 90 th Percentile Value Range of Detection Units Major Sources in Drinking Water Number of Samples above AL Copper 2023 1.3 1.3 0.1 0 - 0.2 ppm Corrosion of houshold plumbing systems; Erosion of natural deposits.
-0 Lead 2023 0 15 0 0 - 1 ppb Lead service lines, corrosion of household plumbing including fittings and fixtures, erosion of natural deposits.
-0 ^{}The 90th percentile value means 90 percent of the homes tested have copper and lead levels below the given 90th percentile value.
+Copper and Lead Monitoring at Customers' Tap Contaminant Test Year Health Goal MCLG Action Level AL 90 th Percentile Value Range of Detection Units Major Sources in Drinking Water Number of Samples above AL Copper 2023 1.3 1.3 0.1 0 - 0.2 ppm Corrosion of houshold plumbing systems; Erosion of natural deposits.
+0 Lead 2023 0 15 2 0 - 33 ppb Lead service lines, corrosion of household plumbing including fittings and fixtures, erosion of natural deposits.
+1 \The 90th percentile value means 90 percent of the homes tested have copper and lead levels below the given 90th percentile value.
 If the 90th percentile value is above the AL, additional requirements must be met.
+Infants and children who drink water containing lead could experience delays in their physical or mental development.
+Children could show slight deficits in attention span and learning abilities.
+Adults who drink this water over many years could develop kidney problems or high blood pressure.
 Per- and polyfluoroalkyl substances (PFAS) were analyzed in 2023 and were not detected.
-Special Monitoring and more Contaminant Test Date MCLG MCL Highest Level Detected Range of Detection Units Major Sources in Drinking Water Sodium 2023 NA NA 5.5 4.5 - 5.5 ppm Erosion of natural deposits.
+Special Monitoring and more Contaminant Test Year MCLG MCL Highest Level Detected Range of Detection Units Major Sources in Drinking Water Sodium 2023 NA NA 5.5 4.5 - 5.5 ppm Erosion of natural deposits.